arve0/master/thesis.md

          stitched.
          \textbf{(b)} Stage insert which allows the user to adjust the specimen plane.
-Mouldable glue was used to make the insert fit precisely in the microscope and the glass slide to be fixed in the slide holder.}
+Mouldable glue was used to make the insert fit precisely in the microscope and keep the glass slide fixed in it's holder.}
 \label{fig:tilt}
 \end{figure}